JIRA Tutorial for NGOs. Part 5 – Simple tricks in Confluence for creating a Wiki page

 Now create a blank page, without any predefined formats.
 This way we will have full freedom of how we want to format our Wiki pages.

 Write down all the information you want to share with your current and future colleagues from the company.
 If this is the first time, you are creating such a page, don’t think about formatting just yet.
 For now, the text itself should be the focus.
-Remember, that encyclopedia articles should center just on the information.
+Remember, that encyclopedia articles should centre just on the information.
 Share your knowledge from the objective side, without any personal comments.
 Just get to the point.
 People who will read this article will search only for one or two most important sentences, that they need for their project.
-Make their job easier by writing this page accordingly to theirs needs.
+Make their job easier by writing this page accordingly to their needs.

 Headings as a shortcuts